 - A high-pitched cry

 A high bilirubin level can jeopardize your baby’s health in more ways than one and warrants proactive medical care.
 The bilirubin test results are assessed along with the baby’s age and other risk factors to determine what treatment and follow up are needed.

 Diagnosing Neonatal Jaundice

-Diagnosing a case of neonatal jaundice begins with checking your baby’s bilirubin levels.
-For this purpose, the doctor or nurse will place a light meter on the baby’s head, which will reveal a transcutaneous bilirubin (TcB) level.
+Diagnosing a case of neonatal jaundice begins with checking your baby’s bilirubin levels, usually through a blood test.
+There are some doctors who prefer to conduct a preliminary light meter test before getting the blood sampling done.
+This involves placing a light meter on the baby’s head, which will reveal a transcutaneous bilirubin (TcB) level.
 (1)

 If this preliminary examination points towards an excess of bilirubin, the doctor will most likely order a blood test to get a more accurate reading of the total serum bilirubin (TSB) level.

 The doctor will take into account the test results, the baby’s age in terms of hours, and other risk factors to come up with an appropriate treatment plan.

 The treatment for neonatal jaundice depends upon its severity.

 Mild neonatal jaundice in an otherwise healthy infant usually resolves without any medical intervention.
 The extra bilirubin is processed by the liver and cleared from the body in a few days.

 The routine treatment for moderate neonatal jaundice is phototherapy.
 This treatment method involves shining a special type of blue fluorescent light on the baby’s bare skin or laying the baby under a phototherapy light blanket to maximize the exposure of skin to the lights.